yosemitebandit/setbot/readme.md

 * make sure the test set has an even distribution of classes (ala CIFAR-10)
 * adjust colors via the site
 * need a larger board -- see sketch
+* print stuff on the right sidebar in the camera output

 #### rules of set